LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

    compile('org.flywaydb:flyway-core')

-Spring Boot will detect this dependency, and automatically start using Flyway.
+Spring Boot will detect this dependency and automatically start using Flyway.
 We will also need to provide our application with SQL scripts that specify *how* Flyway should manage our database.